Types of Water Pumps for Construction

 Water Pump Features and Specs

-There are several important factors to consider when choosing a water pump:
+There are several important factors to consider when choosing a water pump for construction:

 - Power—including the flow rate and horsepower